westerveltco/django-email-relay/docs/configuration/index.md

 | Django App    | No 🚫        |
 ```

 The maximum number of times an email can be deferred before being marked as failed.
 The default is `None`, which means there is no limit.
-Set a finite value on relays that read stored attachments so a permanently missing object does not remain deferred forever.

 ## `EMPTY_QUEUE_SLEEP`